aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Diffusion rate
      - The diffusion rate of the molecules.

-   * - Use grid walk
+   * - Diffusion type
-     - Simulate diffusion using a grid walk.
-Otherwise use movement along a random vector (which is a slower computation).
+     - The type of diffusion.

+       * ``Random Walk``: Use random steps sampled from a Gaussian distribution.
+       * ``Grid Walk``: Use random +/- steps on a grid.
+The standard deviation will match the expected Gaussian distribution for Brownian diffusion.
+       * ``Linear Walk``: Use random steps sampled from a Gaussian distribution in 1 dimension.
+The direction of the vector is chosen randomly.

    * - Fixed Fraction
      - The fraction of molecules that will not diffuse.